"My sex-related data is more sensitive than my financial data and I want the same level of security and privacy": User Risk Perceptions and Protective Actions in Female-oriented Technologies: Methodology

 \subsection{Limitations}

 We composed our research around the general term ``FemTech" which is applied to a wide range of technologies in our studies while explaining that this is a term used by the industry sector and these systems are not limited to women.
 We acknowledge that the range of FemTech is wide.
-Though our previous research \cite{almeida2022,Mehr2022} shows that they all collect a similar range of sensitive user data.
-In addition, the general patterns identified in the survey are informative and provide input to other parts of this paper as well as potential future work.
-We did not apply any filters when inviting our participants to further studies and invited them by relying on their expression of interest.
-This was partially due to challenges in participant recruitment and we wanted to have as many participants as possible.
-However, we also did not want to apply any potentially biased filter and wanted to include participants from any demographics within the UK.
-Our survey had multiple questions which might have caused survey fatigue.
-However, the response to the open-text questions suggests that the participants stayed engaged with the study until the end.
-We also analysed the effect of random answers for each participant and did not find any visible patterns.
+However, our previous research shows that they all collect a similar range of sensitive user data \cite{almeida2022,Mehr2022,MindGap}.
+Our stories and interview questions were designed in a general way for the purpose of this study to understand the general patterns associated with user risk perceptions and actions in FemTech.

+We plan to use each of these methods with more depth and detail in the future to uncover more nuanced results.
+We report more detailed demographic information for interviews only since these very personal questions (e.g, relationship and parenthood status) were only extracted during one-to-one interviews in an organic way rather than direct questions.
 We conducted our studies in the UK, which has a diverse population and is a country of multiple identities in Europe.
 We acknowledge that further studies are required across different user groups and we leave that as future work.